 - research shows that bed bug interceptors are more effective at detecting bed bugs than visual inspections alone

-So, let’s take a general look at how you install them.
+So, take a general look at how you install them.

 Whichever brand of interceptor you buy, always read the instructions before you do anything.

-- First, you have to isolate your bed so it becomes an ‘island’ in the room.
+- Next, isolate your bed so it becomes an ‘island’ in the room.
 Pull the bed away from all walls and make sure the curtains, bedside tables, or anything else is not touching the bed.

-- Remove any dust ruffle skirts and other items that might touch the floor allowing the bed bugs to climb up
+- Remove any dust ruffle skirts and other items that might touch the floor so the bed bugs cannot climb up.

 - Remove everything from under the bed.
 Anything left underneath will provide a bridge for these parasites to get onto your bed.

-- Place each bed leg or caster into the center well of an interceptor.
+- Place each bed leg or furniture post into the center well of an interceptor.
 These should also be used wherever people sleep or rest (couch, armchair, etc).

-As the inner well of some interceptors is prone to cracking when used on carpet, it is recommended that a flat disk or flat piece of wood be used to support it underneath.
+- As the inner well of some interceptors is prone to cracking when used on carpet, place a flat disk or flat piece of wood underneath for support.